susam/dotfiles/docs/common-setup.md

  1. Go to *Preferences* > *Privacy & Security*.
  2. Deselect *Remember logins and passwords for websites*.

-Configure Firefox to always open a blank page in new tabs.

- 1. Create a new tab by clicking the plus sign in the tab bar.
- 2. Click the gear icon in the top-right corner of the new tab.
- 3. Deselect all options.

 Add the following useful extensions to Firefox.